SergeyKanzhelev/BO/readme.md

 Synthetic source
 Synthetic source is currently used to mark telemetry as being initiated by different synthetic sources like GSM.

-NOT EXIST IN DC SCHEMA, ONLY ES: ìai.operation.isSyntheticî
+NOT EXIST IN DC SCHEMA, ONLY ES: ‚Äúai.operation.isSynthetic‚Äù

 Use as a dimension: Yes
 Cardinality: low